gremo/nest-winston/README.md

 ```

 # Logger methods
-Note the logger has different logger methods and each takes different argument to make sure the logger in formatted the same way across board take note of the following
+Note: The logger instance has different logger methods, and each takes different arguments.
+To make sure the logger is being formatted the same way across the board take note of the following.

 ```typescript
 Logger.debug(message: any, context?: string)